Queensbury Tunnel

 Queensbury Tunnel is a disused railway tunnel that connects Holmfield and Queensbury in West Yorkshire, England.
 It was built by the Great Northern Railway (GNR) and, at 2,501 yd in length, was the longest on the company's network at the time of its opening in 1878.
 The line through the tunnel closed in 1956.

-The tunnel is owned by the Department for Transport and maintained on its behalf by National Highways's Historical Railways Estate (HRE) team.
+The tunnel is owned by the Department for Transport and maintained on its behalf by National Highways' Historical Railways Estate (HRE) team.

 Controversy has surrounded the future of the tunnel for several years.
 The Queensbury Tunnel Society (QTS), supported by cycling groups, environmental campaigners and two local councils, is seeking to reopen it as part of a greenway linking Bradford and Halifax.
-However Highways England is progressing plans to abandon the structure due to concerns over its condition; this would result in some sections being infilled.
+However, Highways England is progressing plans to abandon the structure due to concerns over its condition; this would result in some sections being infilled.

 In September 2019, Queensbury Tunnel was named on The Victorian Society's list of the Top 10 Most Endangered Buildings in England and Wales for 2019.

 Construction

-Queensbury Tunnel was one of several major engineering feats on the Halifax, Thornton and Keighley Railway, one of the so-called Queensbury Lines.
+Queensbury Tunnel was one of several major engineering feats on the Halifax, Thornton and Keighley Railway; it is one of the so-called Queensbury Lines.
 Plans for this route were placed before Parliament in 1873, with Royal Assent being granted on 5 August after several months of debate.
 Benton and Woodiwiss, a company with a longstanding association with the GNR, were the contractors.